STAFF & BOARD

 Licensed Funeral Director

-2024 marks for Aryana, two years of care-ful working with bereaved friends, care-takers, and families, as well as with peers across the death care spectrum.
-In this praxis, Aryana (she/they) finds both meaning and purposeful application of her lifelong interests in cultural and religious studies and extensive teaching and administrative experience.
-Each interaction around a person's death and the processes it takes to care for them is, at its best, a meditative practice, a pragmatic and spiritual undertaking to help humans during deep transition.
+Aryana (she/they) has worked with the Co-op Funeral Home, first as an intern and now as a licensed director, since June, 2022.
+She finds purposeful application in her death care work of her lifelong interests in cultural and religious studies and extensive teaching and administrative experience.
+Each interaction around a person's death and the processes it takes to care for them can be, at its best, a meditative practice, a pragmatic and spiritual undertaking to help humans during deep transition.

 Aryana Bates